MercanteLabs/schematica-manifesto/README.md

-# schematica-manifesto
+# Schematica manifesto
-A vision of tomorrow's eCommerce systems.
+An architectural vision of tomorrow's eCommerce systems.